 TGbn Editor, please insert the following text after Figure 37-4 in Section 37.7.3:

+(#3573)There're two approaches for the initiating AP to obtain the responding AP's channel state information reception status.
+The initiating AP may transmit a frame to solicit the channel state information reception status from the responding AP after a cross-BSS UHR Co-BF sounding sequence or a UHR Co-BF joint NDP sounding sequence.
+The responding AP may announce its channel state information reception status in an unsolicited frame after a cross-BSS UHR Co-BF sounding sequence or a UHR Co-BF joint NDP sounding sequence.

 A UHR Co-BF beamformer that sends a BFRP Trigger frame shall set the Feedback Segment Retransmission Bitmap fields of the BFRP Trigger frame to all 1s.